rblades/dhworkbook_master/docs/supporting materials/gh-pages.md

 8. Type `$ mkdocs gh-deploy` to push your folder to a gh-pages site.

-    MkDocs will show a message saying `INFO    -  Your documentation should shortly be available at: https://myname.github.io/my-site/`.
-This means it pushed your changes to a project folder and not the main `https://myname.github.io/`.
+    MkDocs will show a message which says the following:

+        INFO    -  Your documentation should shortly be available at: https://myname.github.io/my-site/`.

+    The above means it pushed your changes to a project folder called `my-site` and not the main `https://myname.github.io/`.

 9. Navigate to your URL `https://myname.github.io/my-site/`.
-You should now see a webpage that looks a lot like the course website.
+You should now see a webpage that looks a lot like this workbook.

     <br>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/hSxZDktdSdY?rel=0" title="Creating a GitHub repository" frameborder="0" gesture="media" allowfullscreen></iframe>